panoptesDev/panoptis-program-library/docs/src/stake-pool.md

-This means that stake pool managers, stakers, and users must be comfortable with creating and delegating stakes, which are more advanced operations than sending and receiving SPL tokens and SOL.
+This means that stake pool managers, stakers, and users must be comfortable with creating and delegating stakes, which are more advanced operations than sending and receiving SPL tokens and SAFE.
 Additional information on stake operations are available at:

 - https://docs.solana.com/cli/delegate-stake